Tall Ship Taster – Discover Mull & her Surrounding Isles

 - Disembark: Oban - 16 August 2019, 10:00

-The sea around the west coast of Scotland offers some of the most stunning cruising grounds in the world.
-This hands on adventure will take you where the wind blows, soaking up some of the most stunning landscapes in the world.
+The west coast of Scotland offers some of the most stunning cruising grounds in the world.
+Sail where the wind blows and soak up some of the most stunning landscapes in the world.

 With so much to see, and to make best use of the wind, Bessie Ellen does not run to specific itineraries.
 Tacking the ship westward through the Sound Of Mull, you could head out beyond Ardnamurchan Point and alter course to the north, south or perhaps voyage westwards to Barra and beyond.

 If the wind favours the southerly heading then the ship will follow the majestic coastline of Mull, down past Treshnish and on to the uninhabited island of Staffa where a visit to Fingal’s cave is a must, however, landing here is very much dependant on swell.

 Beyond lies the sacred isle of Iona where the resonance of Columba lives on.
 Onwards, the ship will pass Torrans Rocks where Davy Balfour was wrecked in a tremendous storm, finally being washed ashore on Erraid.
 Continuing on south to Colonsay, Bessie Ellen will stop for the night alongside the pier and guests will be able to step ashore and sample some great ales produced by the world’s smallest island brewery.

 Should the weather mean that the ship heads north then Bessie will venture out to the more remote Hebridean Isles.
 Rum, which is by far the largest island, possesses a cluster of formidable volcanic peaks, Askival (Ash Mountain) the highest peak, dominates the landscape, and the name itself tells of the Viking settlers here.